 Yet 72% of families don’t live by an agreed set of rules.
 And 95% of families would like to learn how to live by an agreed set of rules.
 (Parent Gym)

 When the word ‘rules’ is mentioned, many of us think back to our school days with various reactions.
 We may feel that the rules were punitive, that ‘rules are made to be broken’ or that rules ruin creativity or are made by petty people.
-And yet our lives every day are governed by rules, and our civilised society would not function without rules.
-We refrain from stealing, hurting each other and numerous other activities due to understanding the rules, and the knowledge of the consequences if we break the law.
+Yet our lives every day are governed by rules, and our civilised society would not function without rules.
+We refrain from stealing, hurting each other because we understand the rules.
+And know what the consequences will be if we break the law.

-Other ways to help children follow the rules is to ‘beat the timer’ or to do the activity before a song finishes.
-Having a list of things to do when our child gets up or at bedtime can also take the responsibility away from us nagging.
+Other ways to help children follow the rules are to ‘beat the timer’ or to do the activity before a song finishes.
+Having a list of things to do when our child gets up or at bedtime can also reduce the need to nag.
 ‘Have you checked the chart to see what you need do next?’ is so much better than ‘How many times do I have to ask you to…?

-If we want our children to do as we ask the first time, we need to go to where they are, engage their attention, give our instruction once and then wait for them to do it.
-So often we shout instructions from another room and teach our children that they can wait until we have asked for the sixth time, and our voice is raised, before they need to act.
-Alternatively we can ask ‘what do you need to do now?’
-If rules are clear, there may be no need for a constant stream of commands, and children can start to use their knowledge of the rules to remember what to do.
+If we want our children to do as we ask the first time, we need to go to where they are.
+Then, engage their attention, give our instruction once and then wait for them to do it.
+Often we shout instructions from another room.
+Or teach our children that they can wait until we have asked for the sixth time, and our voice is raised before they need to act.
+Alternatively, we can ask ‘what do you need to do now?’
+If rules are clear, there may be no need for a constant stream of commands.
+And children can start to use their knowledge of the rules to remember what to do.

 It is best if commands are not accompanied by threats.
 We can tell our children how pleased we are when they do as we ask.
 And we can plan family treats if rules are heeded.
-We can also decide the ‘natural consequences’ if children fail to follow the rules –such as doing something nice for the person hurt, sitting quietly for a while to calm down, or not having enough time to do a nice activity.
+We can also decide the ‘natural consequences’ if children fail to follow the rules.
+These might include doing something nice for the person they’ve hurt, sitting quietly for a while to calm down.
+Or not having enough time to do a nice activity.

-It may be useful if children have a list of consequences that will be applied if they ‘forget’ to behave, decided well in advance, so everyone is clear about what will happen.
+It may be useful if children have a list of consequences.
+These can be applied if they ‘forget’ to behave.
+They should be decided well in advance, so everyone is clear about what will happen.
 This may include a ‘swear box’ for the adults –with money to be used for a treat when there is enough!
 Where consequences are clear, we can just refer to the list when our children misbehave.
-It takes the pressure off us as parents to be consistent and fair in choosing appropriate penalties, and allows us to empathise with our children rather than be the ‘baddie’ for punishing our child.
+It takes the pressure off us as parents to be consistent and fair in choosing appropriate penalties.
+It also allows us to empathise with our children rather than be the ‘baddie’ for punishing our child.